 - ensure that all applicants are advised in writing of the outcome of their application and that the successful recipients formally accept the offer and the terms and conditions of the award in writing

-- work in cooperation with faculties to identify recipients of prizes which reward specific academic achievement for which no application is required
+- work in cooperation with Schools to identify recipients of prizes which reward specific academic achievement for which no application is required

 3.3 Records management